School: St. Joseph Seminary College

 I was born and raised in Carrollton, Georgia, and attended Our Lady of Perpetual Help Catholic Church.
-It was at this church that I was an altar server since first communion, a lector, and an extraordinary minister of the holy eucharist.
+It was at this church that I was an altar server since first communion, a lector, and an extraordinary minister of the holy Eucharist.
 My father, Tom, owns and operates a family owned print shop, which is where I learned what hard work means.
-My mother, April, helps out at the print shop, mostly on the computer to create plates for the printing press, and she also helps as a bus monitor for special needs students.
-My sister, Savannah, is going to college for nursing, and my brother, Scott, is going into the eighth grade this year.
+My mother, April, helps out at the print shop, mostly on the computer to create plates for the printing press, and she also helps at one of the local elementary schools.
+My sister, Savannah, recently became an EMT, and my brother, Scott, is in his junior year of high school.

 What are your hobbies and interests?

 Music has always been something that I have found a deep love for.
 I played the Trombone for seven years throughout middle and high school, both in the Symphonic band and in the marching band.
 I have been playing the guitar for about twelve years now as I took it up in the fifth grade.
 I also started teaching myself the banjo at the beginning of this year which has been a fun project to challenge myself with.